 Kenyon is located in Knox County, a rural county of rolling farmland, deciduous forests, and small cities in central Ohio.
 The college campus, with its striking Gothic architecture, shady lawns, and gravel pathways, reflects its status as the oldest private college in Ohio.
 Writers Workshop participants enjoy the historic charm of the Village of Gambier while living in campus housing with ample space to work and access to wifi.
 Computer labs with Apple and PC computers and compatible printers are available from 7 a.m.-11 p.m. every day.
 Kenyon’s recreational facilities are open to participants.

 Please note that living on the Kenyon campus entails a good deal of walking.
 If walking or using stairs poses problems, please call the program office.

 The Village of Gambier and nearby Mount Vernon

 Within the village of Gambier, you’ll find a bookstore, small grocery store, hair salon, women’s clothing retailer, post office, bank, and several restaurants.
-Just four miles from campus is Mount Vernon, the county seat, boasting plentiful shopping—antiques, crafts, local art, and more—as well as a range of local attractions (including a children’s garden and historical museum), a variety of lodging and dining options, and an excellent public library.
+Just four miles from campus is Mount Vernon, the county seat, boasting plentiful shopping—antiques, crafts, local art, an independent bookstore, and more—as well as a variety of lodging and dining options, and an excellent public library.

 Recreation, Fitness, and the Countryside